thebkv/bkv/esther07.md

 Haman's position has completely reversed.

-The man who arranged the destruction of Esther's people is now asking Esther to spare him.
+The man who obtained authority to destroy Esther's people is now asking Esther to preserve his own life.

-The narrator says Haman is pleading.
-The king interprets what he sees more severely.
-Those two details should remain distinct.
+The narrator says Haman is pleading with Esther.
+The king interprets the scene more severely.
+Those details should remain distinct.

+What is unmistakable is the reversal of power.

 ### BKV

-Things can look powerful while they are protected by secrecy, habit, authority, and excuses.
+Things that rule us often look powerful while we are still agreeing with them.

-Exposure changes that.

-Haman entered the story as a man whose offense against one person could be turned into imperial law.

-Now he is pleading with one of the people he condemned.

-For the disciple, this is what can happen when a governing motive is finally seen clearly.
-The thing that once felt necessary or powerful can begin looking very different once its real purpose is exposed.

-Recognition does not repair every consequence.

-It does break the claim that the thing should continue ruling.
+Resentment can feel strong while you are rehearsing its arguments.
+Pride can feel necessary while you are protecting your importance.
+Fear can feel wise while it is deciding what you will never attempt.

+Once you see clearly what those things are producing, your relationship to them can change.

+The feeling may still be present.
+The habit may still speak.
+The old argument may still make its case.
+But you no longer have to treat it as a trustworthy ruler.

+That is the interior reversal reflected here.

+Haman has not changed into something good.
+His position has changed.
+The authority he used against Esther's people is no longer protecting him.

+For the disciple, exposure can produce the same shift.
+A motive that once spoke as though it had the right to direct your life can be recognized as something you no longer intend to obey.

 ---

-### 7:9–10 — The Gallows Return to Haman
+### 7:9–10 — Haman's Gallows

 > “Behold also, the gallows fifty cubits high, which Haman had made for Mordecai”